Medical Cannabis for Arthritis

 Healthcare practitioners can authorize medical cannabis for arthritis in a variety of forms including capsules, oils, topical creams, edibles and many others.
 Regardless of whether it's cannabis for rheumatoid arthritis or osteoarthritis, these products can help you manage the pain and inflammation associated with your condition

-How to Get Medical Cannabis for Arthritis
+How to Get Medical Cannabis for Arthritis in Canada

 Our team of professionals work hard to ensure that patients are guided and educated on the use of medical cannabis.
 You will receive an assessment, and if eligible, your healthcare provider will issue you with a medical document (i.e. prescription) best suited to your needs.